Where to Eat the Best Florentine Steak in Florence

 Today I want to tell you where you can eat the best Florentine steak in Florence (bistecca alla fiorentina).
 Succulent, rare and thick.
 In one of the last articles I talked about the bistecca alla fiorentina and its characteristics.
+The cutting of Florentine steak in Tuscany is such an ancient art.
+The minimum thickness for a Florentine steak worthy of its name is 1.5 inches, but the perfect cut is not less than 2/2.5 inches.
+The weight ranges from 1.5 lb to 4lb.
 Here you have a little summary of restaurants personally tested… it’s a hard job, but someone has to do it!

 The best Florentine steak in Florence outskirts